A Deep Cybersickness Predictor through Kinematic Data with Encoded Physiological Representation: Experiments and Results

 \section{Experiments and Results}

-The following subsections present the results.
-After setting up the model, we utilized Optuna to optimize the model parameters, and an example of fine-tuning results with a time span of the 30s is shown in \cref{tab:best_para}.
-Firstly, we investigated the impact of different time spans on the model in \cref{Performance on different time span}.
-Then, we analyzed and compared the performance of different models in \cref{Model Comparison}.
-The proposed EDA-enhanced Kinematic Model achieved the highest accuracy only using the kinematic data.
-Lastly, we studied the relationship between different exposure times and CS in \cref{Performance on different exposure time}.
+Results are presented in the following subsections.
+After model setup, Optuna was used for parameter optimization, and an example of fine-tuning results with a time span of 30s before downsampling is shown in our supplemental material~\footnote{Available on OSF at \href{https://osf.io/9tucz/?view_only=fcf2188c009446cca87aeac085b411d9}{osf.io}, released under a CC BY 4.0 license. }.
+Firstly, the impact of different time spans on the model was investigated in \autoref{Performance on different time span}.
+Next, the performance of different models was analyzed and compared in \autoref{Model Comparison}.
+The proposed EDA-enhanced Kinematic Model achieved the highest accuracy using only kinematic data.
+Lastly, the relationship between different exposure times and CS was studied in \autoref{Performance on different exposure time}.